Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

-We begin by relabelling the rows and columns of $\lambda / \mu$ in the following manner.
+\begin{proof}[Proof of Theorem~\ref{thm:path_to_poset}] We begin by relabeling the rows and columns of $\lambda / \mu$ in the following manner.
 Denote the innermost lattice path of the skew shape by $L_{\lambda /\mu}$ and number the rows of $\lambda / \mu$ from bottom to top and the columns from left to right by the North and East steps of $L_{\lambda /\mu}$ respectively.
+Every reference to a cell $(i, j)$ of the skew shape is with respect to this labeling.
 See Figure \ref{fig:narayana_snake_LPM} for an example.
 Let $C_{1}$ and $C_{2}$ be the two chains defining $P$, labeled respectively by the row and column labels of $\lambda / \mu$ that were induced by $L_{\lambda /\mu}$.
 Let this labeling be $\omega$.
 Hereafter, in the context of cover relations, we will use $i, j$ in place of $\omega(i), \omega(j)$.

 Add the cover relation $i \precdot j$ to $P$ for every outer corner $(i, j)$ of $\lambda / \mu$ and similarly the cover relation $j \precdot i$ for every inner corner $(i, j)$.
 This construction is illustrated in Figure~\ref{fig:poset_from_skew_shape}.
-The resulting poset is easily seen to be of width two.
 We make the following claim: